Customer 1

 Qodex installs as a GitHub App and reviews every pull request, but it does not just read the diff and guess.
 It runs verification probes against the PR's preview deployment, posts inline findings with evidence, and can post a pre-merge Check Run.
 Proof over inference: it says what broke, not what might.
 (Dedicated PR-review pillar coming.)

-How an autonomous QA agent works
+How an AI QA agent works

 Underneath the six components is one loop: explore, author, replay, triage.
 The same four steps run whether the agent is testing an endpoint, a checkout flow, or a security boundary.
+This is the mechanic that lets one agent cover the whole stack without a separate tool per surface.

-3. Deterministic, zero-LLM replay
+Deterministic, zero-LLM reruns

-This is the part that changes the economics.
-Once a scenario is saved, replaying it is plain code execution: the same requests, the same assertions, no model in the loop.
+Once a scenario is saved, replaying it is plain code execution: same requests, same assertions, no model in the loop.
 Reruns cost zero in LLM spend whether you run them nightly, on every deploy, or hundreds of times a day.
-Tools that put an LLM in every test run have the opposite cost curve, where a bigger suite means a bigger bill on every run.
-With deterministic replay, your hundredth scenario costs exactly as much to rerun as your first.
+The cost curve is flat as the suite grows.

 QA automation and agentic QA are not competitors; one contains the other.
 QA automation is the execution layer: tests run without a person clicking through them.
 Agentic QA adds the two parts automation never covered, authoring and triage, and keeps deterministic execution underneath.
+If you already have automation, agentic QA is not a rip-and-replace; it takes over the authoring and maintenance work that made the suite expensive to keep.

 Traditional QA automationAgentic QA (Qodex)